The Nab Tower

-The Nab Tower is located on the Nab Rocks and close to the entrance to the 396m wide Nab channel, this channel is deredged to a depth of 13.3m and is intended for the use of deep-draft vessels such as tankers and container vessels.
+The Nab Tower is situated on the Nab Rocks and close to the entrance to the 396m wide Nab channel, this channel is dredged to a depth of 13.3m and is intended for the use of deep-draft vessels such as tankers and container vessels.
 It's actual position is 50° 40'.05N and 0° 57'.07W.

-The present Nab Tower positioned in 1920, replaced the earlier Nab Lightship which had been here since 1812 but was not large enough for more modern lighthouse lamps and equipment.
+The present Nab Tower positioned in 1920, replaced the earlier Nab Lightship which had been here since 1812 but was not large enough for the more modern lighthouse lamps and equipment being introduced.

 The towers, which weigh 10,000 tons, were constructed in Shoreham Harbour but the war finished before the project could be completed, only two of the towers were actually finished in 1919.